 In Summer-Fall 2010, federal and state monies helped make possible a new Allied Health addition to the Careers Wing, which added labs, offices and classrooms for the nursing, radiology, and paramedic programs.
 The following summer, in 2011, the college embarked on a major renovation of the Cardinals Nest cafeteria to accommodate an expansion of food service.

 The public passed, by 76%, another bond issue in April 2011 which was designed to make improvements to MAC’s buildings in Fredericktown and Park Hills, while keeping the college’s tax rate the same.
 The measure was intended to provide additional classroom and meeting space for Fredericktown students, as well as renovate that center’s science lab and create a more accessible entrance.
-The main campus in Park Hills will see the C.H.
-Cozean Library completely renovated, with the addition of an elevator and a skywalk between the library and the Arts & Sciences Building.
-The main campus science labs will be renovated, and Student Services and Business offices will be relocated to a new addition that will better accommodate staffing increases that have been necessitated by student enrollment increases.
+On the main campus in Park Hills the C.H.
+Cozean Library was completely renovated, with the addition of an elevator and a skywalk between the library and the Arts & Sciences Building.
+The main campus science labs were renovated, and Student Services and Business offices were relocated.